|Would you like to exhibit your work at the library?|

 Enjoy monthly art exhibits

-in the Coletti Reading Room on the first floor of the Main Library, plus permanent and periodic displays of documents, photographs, artifacts, and ephemera in the display cases at the Main Library.
+in the entrace lobby on the first floor of the Main Library, plus permanent and periodic displays of documents, photographs, artifacts, and ephemera in the display cases at the Main Library.

-Throughout the month of December we are proud to Peter Jackson's landscape photography.
+Throughout the month of April we are proud to present Isabel C. Shamitz's artwork.

 (Located on the top floor of the Main Library)